- Personal Email: INTERNET

 - Home Phone: (800) 678-2299home

-A specialist in behavioral health, correctional health and jail diversion, and integrated care, Bren Manaugh brings a wealth of expertise in systems design and clinical quality improvement to HMA.
-She works with stakeholders across systems to drive person-centered, culturally competent care that optimizes outcomes and reduces costs.
+A specialist in integrated care and quality improvement, Bren Manaugh has expertise in operations systems design, implementation, and funding strategies for serving the safety net and complex care populations.
+She works with stakeholders across systems to develop and drive person-centered, culturally competent care that optimizes outcomes and reduces costs.

 Bren received her Master of Social Work from the University of Kansas and her bachelor’s degree from the University of Minnesota.
 She is a licensed clinical social worker.